jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Structure vs Data

-When an object has a class, the contents of that object may not be so arbitrary:
+When an object has a class, the contents of that object may not be so arbitrary anymore:

 <img src="images/Classes.004.png" width="250" />